-Until recently, there was no minimum training required for those in the trucking industry to their trucking license.
+Until recently, there was no minimum DZ license training in Ontario required for those in the trucking industry.
 As of July 1st, 2017 MELT became law in Ontario.
 And many members of the public, the insurance companies and those within the trucking industry recognize this as a positive step in improving industry safety and ensuring that drivers of commercial vehicles are expertly trained.
 Now, the question is: should training rules be extended to those who require DZ licenses in Ontario?

 What is a DZ License?